MagicManBen/CheckLoops/ACHIEVEMENTS_SYSTEM_NOTES.md

 ## Frontend Changes
 - `staff.html`: Fixed First Login unlock logic (now uses auth user.created_at instead of missing profileRow.created_at).
-- `achievements.html`: Manual Unlock button now visible only for admin/owner roles; non-admin users can no longer arbitrarily unlock achievements.
+- `achievements.html`: Manual Unlock button removed.
+All achievements are unlocked automatically via database triggers; page is read‑only.

 ## Remaining / Future (Optional)
 - Server-side automation for streak, on-time submission, and training completion could be migrated to triggers or scheduled functions (currently computed client-side each dashboard load).